 Supporting aerospace technology and defense programs globally.

 Success in the aerospace and defense industry requires accuracy and quality: clients need assurance that their personnel, systems, and equipment will be safe, functional, and top-of-the-line.
-Our experience with advanced technology systems, and our carefully selected expert personnel all work together to make us a premier supplier of support services to aerospace and defense clients at locations all around the world.
+Jacobs' experience with advanced technology systems, and our carefully selected expert personnel all work together to make us a premier supplier of support services to aerospace and defense clients at locations all around the world.

 Jacobs provides its clients with a full range of advanced technology services – refined over nearly 65 years of experience supporting both government and commercial clients – and are known for our commitment to excellence and our outstanding achievements in quality, performance, and safety.
 With a focus on long-term, ongoing client relationships, many of our clients retain our services across multiple contracts, resulting in successful partnerships over many years.